universal-ember/ember-primitives/docs-app/public/docs/5-floaty-bits/modal.md

 This is, in part, so that focus behavior is consistent in and out of a modal, and that keyboard users retain the ability to escape the webpage without being forced to close the modal.

-But this conflicts with the [W3 ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/) recommends:
+But this conflicts with the [W3 ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/) recommendation:

 > If focus is on the last tabbable element inside the dialog, moves focus to the first tabbable element inside the dialog.